Anatta.in

 Writing enables a detachment of the baggage of emotions that are attached to past incidents that have been perceived to be painful.

-The holistic package of sharing, writing, meditation and other alternate therapies that are individualized to the client enable the individual to develop self- esteem, self-love and live life realistically.
+The holistic package of sharing, writing, meditation, and other alternative therapies that are individualized to the client enables the individual to develop self- esteem, self-love, and live life realistically.

 The program is unstructured due to limited clients or a single client at a time.
-The structure and discipline evolves with each client.
+The structure and discipline evolve with each client.

 Family Therapy is an equally important part of the therapeutic process that bridges families.